baudneo/cync-lan/README.md

 >[!NOTE]
 > By manually adding, I mean you added a device via the app and
 > did not re-export a new config.
+Thus, you must manually enter the
+> device into the config file (not recommended).

 ## CLI arguments
 You can always supply `--help` to the cync-lan.py script to get a